In order to explain the difference between CMP pageviews and web analytics pageviews, we have to distinguish between two different case scenarios:

 In this case, the web analytics tool will collect all the pageviews without taking into account the user's consent.
 The total volume of the CMP pageviews should be pretty close to the web analytics pageviews tool.
 However, this practice is not compliant.

 Also, some web analytics tools, such as AT Internet, offer consent exemption capabilities.
-In this case, the volume of pageviews will be similar to the total volume of pageviews in the CMP (pageviews with positive consents plus pageviews without positive consents).
+In this case, the volume of pageviews will be similar to the total volume of pageviews in the CMP (pageviews with opt-ins plus pageviews without consent).

 For more information about our integrations with tag management tools, read our documentation: